NkemRay/Telco-Data-Analysis/README.md

 <img src="https://github.com/NkemRay/Telco-Data-Analysis/blob/main/telco%20images/Data%20in%20Excel.png" width="1107" height="500">

 ## Problem statement
- Analyze customer churn data and predict which customers are likely to leave.
+ Analyze customer churn by variables such as dependents, partners, phone service and so many other variables to determine the rate of churn.

 ## Data pre-process(python: Pandas, Numpy)